Elliot-Foundation-Parkfield-Primary-Ruth-Yardy-Photography_015.jpg

 Community Hubs

-We're looking to create community hubs within our schools using underutilised spaces, such as unused caretakers houses.
-The hubs will offer a number of services provided by third party providers to help not only our parents, but the wider community.
-The pilot project is due to start this year and will be located at Highlees Primary School in Peterborough.
+We're creating community hubs within our schools using underutilised spaces, such as unused caretakers houses.
+The hubs offer a number of services provided by third party providers to help not only our parents, but the wider community.
+The pilot project at Highlees Primary School in Peterborough started in 2024 and since opening has provided:

 Rackets Cubed